Legitblock/legitblock/OUTLINE.md

 #  LegitBlock

-LegitBlock is method for an organization to utilize the blockchain for administrative  organizational tasks.
+LegitBlock is a method for an organization to utilize the blockchain for administrative  organizational tasks.

 ### Layers of Inclusion